Wedding Photography at Castell Coch Near Cardiff in South Wales

 - You can contact the custodian on 02920 810101 to discuss.

-- A conditional refundable bond may be charged on booking.
+- A conditional refundable bond may be charged at the time of booking.

-- 30 minutes is allowed for the ceremony and 30 minutes for photography time in the courtyard.
+- 30 minutes are allowed for the ceremony, and 30 minutes for photography in the courtyard.

 - Castell Coch is closed throughout January.

-- The venue requires proof of Public Liability Insurance on booking.
+- The venue requires proof of Public Liability Insurance at the time of booking.

-- The venue takes up to two weddings a day (depending on timings) – presumably, you’d only need the one!
+- The venue can host up to 2 weddings a day (depending on timing) —presumably you’d only need the one!

 The aisle at Castell Coch is only short, so do take your time when walking back down it as husband and wife.